Raymonf/PickleTrick/README.md

 This is a rewrite of TrickEmuS2, making it another Trickster Online Season 2 emulator.
 The goal of this project is to emulate the server of Trickster Online, but with a better codebase than TrickEmuS2's.

-PickleTrick is in a very early stage.
-I'm currently considering different design choices before continuing on with the implementation of more features and servers.
+PickleTrick is in a very early stage, yet the core is somewhat battle-tested.
+There are some bugs to iron out, but it is mostly stable.
 Some obstacles to figure out:

-* A way to do things asynchronously, especially packet sending
 * Whether the config format is sufficient for the future
 * The entire channel and game servers

 ### Progress

-The code is barely tested.
-Unit tests are unlikely to be made due to the project being an emulator for another game.
 At the current moment, the only thing the server can do is send a server list packet with dummy data.

-Development is pretty slow, too, as I only occasionally come back to work on this every now and then.
+Please see the section about PickleTrick.FirstLoginServer below.
 Contributions are welcome!

 ### Getting Started